Our basic soil mix is exactly the same for every single plant species we grow.

 If they got the rain that was lucky for them, but if it didn’t rain I just waited until most of the species of plants were wilted and a small % had actually completely died.

-3. Control.
+I then only watered them enough to prevent immediate death to the remaining majority. - Control.
 This is the most important group as without it your results mean bugger all.

 People are always saying “I always do X and it works great, far better than when I use to do Y instead”.